ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 |---|---|---|
 |`triggername`|Identifier of the trigger that the recommendation originates from.
 This parameter is required.|URL-encoded alphanumeric|

-The event is used for providing statistics about how often a specific recommendation from the trigger message is considered useful the user.
+The event is used for providing statistics about how often a specific recommendation from the trigger message is considered useful by the user.

 ## Tracking event examples